rossGardiner/ecto-trigger/guides/packages.md

 numpy==1.23.5
 ```

-Alternatively, to install all the required packages:
+Alternatively, to install all the required packages, use our requirements file:

 ```
 pip install -r requirements.txt